 How to Show Back & Forward Buttons in Safari for iPhone

-Modern versions of iOS changed how Safari looks when a web page is loaded, particularly on the iPhone and iPod touch.
+Modern versions of iOS changed how Safari looks when a web page is loaded, particularly on the iPhone, iPad, and iPod touch.
 To save screen space on these devices, all of the Safari navigation buttons disappear automatically once you start scrolling through a web page, hiding your standard back and forward features and other buttons.
-While this helps to reduce onscreen buttons and also aids in emphasizing the web page you are viewing on the smaller displays, it’s also rather confusing for some users to find the back/forward navigation, sharing, bookmarks, and tabs buttons to disappear, particularly if they aren’t familiar with how this feature works in Safari for iOS
+While this helps to reduce onscreen buttons and also aids in emphasizing the web page you are viewing on the smaller displays, it’s also rather confusing for some users to find the back/forward navigation, sharing, bookmarks, and tabs buttons to disappear, particularly if they aren’t familiar with how this feature works in Safari for iOS.

-Show Navigation Buttons in Safari for iOS
+How to Show Navigation Buttons in Safari for iOS on iPhone or iPad

 Can’t find the navigation bar in Safari?
 Here’s how to reveal it at any time on any web page in iOS: